edgexfoundry/edgex-go/docs/examples/Ch-ExamplesRandomDeviceService.rst

 Random Integer Device Service Example
 #####################################

-The Random Integer Device Service is a sample Device Service that can run directly with other Edge Xpert services.
+The Random Integer Device Service is a sample Device Service that can run directly with other EdgeX services.
 It has a default, pre-defined device profile (see the *device.random.yaml* file), device and schedule events (see the *configuration.toml* file).
-After the Edge Xpert Core Service and Random Integer Device Service start, the following Core Service APIs can be viewed in the browser:
+After the EdgeX Core Service and Random Integer Device Service start, the following Core Service APIs can be viewed in the browser:

 .. csv-table:: Core Service API
     :header: "Core Service API", "URL", "Description"